StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 ### These titles are largely interchangeable

 In the "qualification lists" for elders (see 1 Timothy 3:1-7 and Titus 1:6-9), some of these Greek words you've pointed out are used interchangeably.
 Even the ones that aren't equated directly like this must refer to the same office: people in the Church with authority, the ones running things.
-(Contrast deacons, who also serve the Church, but in a capacity without authority).
+(Contrast deacons, who also directly serve the Church, but in a capacity without authority).

 ### This office centers on the teaching of the Word of God

 One particularly important thing to note is that these folks must be "able to teach" (1 Timothy 3:2).
-To emphasize this crucial point, myself and others commonly refer to the people under discussion as "pastor-teachers."
+To emphasize this crucial point, myself and others commonly refer to the group of people under discussion here as "pastor-teachers."

 Using this less-common label instead of more conventional ones (like "pastor" and "elder") is advantageous since these more conventional ones have much problematic connotational baggage that has been built up over the years.

 For example, people tend to view "pastors" with blinders on -- the people who conduct marriages and funerals, visit the sick in the hospital, and deliver motivational speeches like clockwork on Sunday mornings, sprinkled liberally with anecdotes, pop-psychology, and rhetorical flourish (but surprisingly little scripture).
-The problem is that these expectations have little to do with the office as it is outlined in scripture.
+The problem is that these expectations have little to do with the Church office as it is outlined in scripture.

 Elders/overseers/shepherds/teachers/stewards have a whole host of responsibilities that can vary from individual to individual -- but everything revolves around the Word of God: